AbhijitBiradar/HTTP-Status-Codes/README.md

   Like the 302 Found redirect status code, the 307 Temporary Redirect status code indicates to the client/browser that a resource or document is available at a different, temporary URL and returns that URL.
 Since the redirection is temporary and could change, the browser/client should continue to access the current URL for subsequent requests.
 The main difference between the 302 status code and the 307 status code is that the 307 status code does not allow changing requests from a POST request to a GET request, so if the client requested POST request, it be redirected and initiate the POST request again.
 See RFC7231, Section 6.4.7

+307 Temporary redirect, This response means the Uniform Resource Identifier is different.
+The server has to use a new, temporary URI to return data.
+This code also indicates future requests likely won't use the temporary URI and will function as normal.

 ### HTTP Status Code 308: “Permanent Redirect.”